British Agricultural Revolution: Significance

-Industrialization and modern economic growth are basically conditioned by the level of agricultural productivity inherited from pre-modern period...
+Industrialization and modern economic growth are basically conditioned by the level of agricultural productivity inherited from pre-modern period ...
 [A]n agricultural revolution and subsequent rise in agricultural productivity are often considered prerequisites for take-off of the initial spurt of industrialization.

 Unprecedented population growth followed and even more explosive was the growth of the non-agricultural sector.
 Barrington Moore stressed the "importance of getting rid of agriculture as a major social activity" in the formation of the working class.
-First, "rural proletariat" appeared; later, this mass moved to cities causing unprecedented urbanization.
-When the percentage of manpower engaged in agriculture declined from 80 to 60, occurred great social revolutions or reformations (revolution from above).
-The result was not liberte, egalite, fraternite; often the result was the opposite, with stronger autocracy.
-But in all cases, the power shifted from land owners to industrial entrepreneurs or central-planning states, marking "revolutionary break with the past."
+First, "rural proletariat" appeared; later, this mass moved to cities, causing unprecedented urbanisation.
+When the percentage of manpower engaged in agriculture declined from 80 to 60, great social revolutions or reformations occurred (revolution from above).
+The result was not the French revolutionary ideal of liberty, equality, fraternity; often the result was the opposite, with stronger autocracy.
+But in all cases, the power shifted from land owners to industrial entrepreneurs or central-planning states, marking a "revolutionary break with the past".
 The ten-millennia Agrarian Age was succeeded by the Industrial Age.

-Today, agriculture accounts for 5% of the world product.
-But these 5% is the basis holding the rest 95% like a reverse pyramid.
-The Second Agricultural Revolution created this basis and made possible our industry and other sectors of the modern civilization.
-Without this basis all this civilization, with all its technological progress, would collapse.
-"No modern development made us independent from Earth Mother, or Pachamama that feeds, as the Inca put it."